SQLite CLI Control-Z Suspension Failure in Precompiled Linux Binaries

 # Correct output: isig

-is absent, the CLI or its line-editing library has altered terminal flags.
+If isig is absent, the CLI or its line-editing library has altered terminal flags.

 This guide systematically addresses the interplay between SQLite’s line-editing dependencies, terminal configuration, and thread safety flags.
 By aligning compilation settings with the host environment’s signal-handling expectations, users can restore standard job control behavior.